harapanhalli/Greatlearning/README.md

-Small assignment completed while pursuing a online course " Introduction to full stack web development" form GreatLearning.
+Small assignment completed while pursuing an online course " Introduction to full-stack web development" from GreatLearning.